 - Some units may require a specific minimum mark to be achieved for credit to be granted.
-For example, credit for units PGC5101 Evidence based practice and MPH5020 Introduction to epidemiology and biostatistics can only be given towards the coursework and research stream of the Master of Clinical Pharmacy (P6002)or the Master of Wound Care (P6003) if the student achieved a minimum mark of 65%.
+For example, credit for units PGC5101 Evidence based practice and MPH5020 Introduction to epidemiology and biostatistics can only be granted towards the coursework and research stream of the Master of Clinical Pharmacy (P6002) or the Master of Wound Care (P6003) if the student achieved a minimum mark of 65%.
 Please refer to the Handbook for additional information.

 How to apply

-- Apply online using the online credit application tool
+- Apply online using the online credit application form.

 - For units not completed at Monash University, you must provide all of the following documents relating to your previous course:

 - an academic transcript (original or certified copy) and key to the grading system (usually found on the back of the transcript).